-The outbreak of the 2019 novel coronavirus has developed into a global pandemic that has and could continue to have a material and adverse effect on our business, financial condition and results of operations.
-During the year ended December 31, 2021, our revenues were negatively impacted due to supply chain issues and project deferrals.
+During the year ended December 31, 2022, our revenues continued to be negatively impacted due to supply chain issues and project deferrals.
 The extent to which the coronavirus will continue to impact our business and our financial results will depend on future developments, which are highly uncertain and cannot be predicted.
 As part of our pandemic response plan, our sales, engineering, and select administrative functions may be operated remotely when necessary or appropriate while our manufacturing and service teams continues to function normally, subject to customer-initiated disruptions in service.